 Also in 1998 Waidtløw began his 5 years association with Jens Winther.
 In 2002 the band released the album Walk the Walk, Talk the Talk (Stunt Records).

-Waidtløw has also contributed as a prolific sideman to more than 60 recordings, and has worked with such great artists as Toots Thielemanns, Eliane Elias, Kurt Elling, John Scofield, Eddie Gomez, Steve Swallow, Carla Bley, Christian McBride, Mulgrew Miller, Bill Stewart, Billy Hart, Jeff Ballard, Dave Kikoski, Sam Yahell, Danny Grissets, Bob Brookmeyer, Maria Schneider, Jens Winther, NDR Bigband and The Danish Radio Bigband.
+Waidtløw has contributed as a prolific sideman to more than 60 recordings, and has worked with such great artists as Toots Thielemanns, Eliane Elias, Kurt Elling, John Scofield, Eddie Gomez, Steve Swallow, Carla Bley, Christian McBride, Mulgrew Miller, Bill Stewart, Billy Hart, Jeff Ballard, Dave Kikoski, Sam Yahell, Danny Grissets, Bob Brookmeyer, Maria Schneider, Jens Winther, NDR Bigband and The Danish Radio Bigband.

 In addition to playing and writing music, Waidtløw hold the position as associate professor at the Danish National Academy of Music, teaching saxophone, improvisation and ensemble.